kyma-incubator/reconciler/README.md

 ### 10.1.2 Potential performance bottleneck

-Any access to data models has to through the ORM and be processed by the RDBMs system.
-This makes the system to a potential bottleneck which scales proportional and an increasing amount of data can lead to longer query times.
-Query optimization is, caused by non-optimized data schema structures, challenging and sometimes not possible.
+Any access to data models must go through the ORM and be processed by the RDBMs system.
+This makes the system a potential bottleneck that scales proportionally; and an increasing amount of data can lead to longer query times.
+Query optimization is challenging because of non-optimized data schema structures; and sometimes not possible at all.

 # 11. Glossary